Last updated on September 20th, 2023 at 05:55 am

 This is what we did; we took a night bus late in the evening in Paris.
 It was pretty empty, so it was easier to be at ease, and we arrived in Geneva before 7 a.m., right in time for a beautiful sunrise.

-The French capital offers plenty of fantastic train rides (Eurostar, Thalys, Lyria…) to the neighbouring countries, and it’d be a shame to miss out on that.
+The French capital offers plenty of fantastic train rides (Eurostar, Thalys, Lyria, etc.) to the neighbouring countries, and it’d be a shame to miss out on them.

 You can check out train tickets on websites like Trainline or Omio.